plebbit/plebbit-js/docs/nft.md

 const avatarNft = {
   chainTicker: 'eth',
   address: '0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d', // the contract address of the nft
-  index: 100 // the nft number 100 in the colletion
+  id: 100 // the nft number 100 in the colletion
 }
 const avatarNft2 = {
   chainTicker: 'matic',
   address: '0xf6d8e606c862143556b342149a7fe0558c220375', // the contract address of the nft
-  index: 100 // the nft number 100 in the colletion
+  id: 100 // the nft number 100 in the colletion
 }
 const author = {
   address: 'some test address...',